Post title or brief description

 Hotel Vermelho Courtyard, Melides.

-But it was difficult not to notice the direction this part of the coast is beginning to take.
-Between Comporta and Melides, Praia da Aberta Nova remains the one stretch that still absorbs visitors without changing its character – a long, rough-access strand where the distance does the work.
+The dunes and the public beach access remain unchanged for now.
+Between Comporta and Melides, Praia da Aberta Nova remains the stretch that still absorbs visitors without changing its character.
+The distance to reach it does the work.

 PS — Planning a Vacation Soon?
 Use My Proven Booking System!